-Product Candidate Pre-clinical Phase I Phase II Phase III

-AVICINE® Completed Completed Completed In progress

-(Colorectal Cancer Vaccine)

-AVICINE® Completed Completed Completed Planned

-(Pancreatic Cancer Vaccine)

-AVICINE® Completed Completed Planned

-(Prostate Cancer Vaccine) - -

-Resten-NG [TM] (NEUGENE for Restenosis) Completed Completed In progress Planned Oncomyc-NG TM (NEUGENE for Cancer) Completed Completed In progress AVI - 4126 (NEUGENE for Polycystic Kidney Disease) Completed In progress Planned AVI - 4557 (NEUGENE for drug metabolism) Completed Completed Completed AVI - 4014 (NEUGENE for Inflammation) In progress Planned AVI - 4XXX (NEUGENE for Prostate cancer) In progress Planned NeuBiotics (NEUGENE Anti-infectives) In progress Planned each trial vary, we cannot predict the exact costs associated with a particular trial in advance.
+Product Candidate Pre-clinical Phase I/Ib Phase Ib/II Phase III AVICINEÒ (Colorectal Cancer Vaccine) Completed Completed Completed AVICINEÒ (Pancreatic Cancer Vaccine) Completed Completed 2 Completed Planned Resten-NGTM (NEUGENE for Restenosis) Completed Completed Completed Planned Oncomyc-NGTM (NEUGENE for Cancer) Completed Completed Planned AVI - 4126 (NEUGENE for Polycystic Kidney Disease) Completed Completed Planned AVI - 4557 (NEUGENE for drug metabolism) Completed 3 Completed AVI - 4XXX (NEUGENE for Cholesterol) Completed Planned AVI - 4XXX (NEUGENE for Prostate cancer) Completed Planned AVI - 4020 Completed Planned

+(NEUGENE for West Nile Virus)

+Our costs for a clinical trial for AVI typically range between \$300,000 and \$500,000 for a Phase I trial, between \$500,000 and \$4 million for a Phase II trial and could range between \$5 and \$50 million for a Phase III trial.
+Because the scope, timing and issues encountered in each trial vary, we cannot predict the exact costs associated with a particular trial in advance.
 For the same reasons, we cannot predict the nature, timing and costs of future studies or trials for a product, how a product will proceed toward and through Phase III clinical trials and, if Phase III clinical trials are successful, when and if FDA approval will be sought and received.

-Our costs for a clinical trial for AVI typically range between \$300,000 and \$500,000 for a Phase I trial, between \$500,000 and \$4 million for a Phase II trial and could range between \$5 and \$50 million for a Phase III trial.
-Because the scope, timing and issues encountered in